zsuzsannamangu/CSharp-and-DotNet-Project/README.md

 # Front End Stories:

-## Styling the Create and Edit pages with CSS, Bootstrap and JavaScript
+## Styling the Create and Edit pages with CSS and Bootstrap, plus adding JavaScript

 If a Rental is not damaged, so the checkbox is not clicked, the "Damages Incurred" label changes to the text "Notes".

-     Create.cshtml:
+     Create.cshtml view:

           @model TheatreCMS3.Areas.Rent.Models.RentalHistory